Training structure

 Faculty of Science

-A general approach to the supramolecular chemistry of the f elements will be developed through notions of molecular recognition, specific physico-chemical properties of lanthanides and actinides and supramolecular materials.
+A general approach to the supramolecular chemistry of the f elements will be developed through concepts of molecular recognition, the specific physicochemical properties of lanthanides and actinides, and supramolecular materials.

 Analytical strategy for radionuclides